monde-sistemas/pusher-websocket-delphi/README.md

 More general documentation can be found at http://pusher.com/docs/.

-This library is based on [Pusher .NET Client](Pusher .NET Client library) and uses the .NET lib as a DLL (see dotnet folder), so, this lib depends on .NET 4.5.
+This library is based on [Pusher .NET Client](https://github.com/pusher-community/pusher-websocket-dotnet) and uses the .NET lib as a DLL (see dotnet folder), so, this lib depends on .NET 4.5.

+Looking for a server library?
+Take a look at [pusher-http-delphi](https://github.com/monde-sistemas/pusher-http-delphi)

 ## Limitations